josephscottstevens/josephscottstevens/README.md

 * **Project Complexity:**
 The complexity of a project is some combination of how well maintained the codebase is, how skilled the programmers were, and how much effort was put into keeping the code base simple.
 That being said, those are minor players when it comes to complexity.
 Project complexity down to how much debugging work has to be done to get a feature shipped and tested.
 The difficulty of that debugging is based on how many shared referenced to mutable things there are.
 If you pass an object to a function, and that function mutates something.
 You have added 1 point to complexity, the more connected and shared those references are, the faster the exponential nature of complexity arises.

+* **Purpose Statement:**
+As a dev, generally devs are part of a team, within an organization.
+The success of the organization is with its devs and vice/versa.
+Success is built on stable growth.
+Stability is built on retention of good talent.
+Good talent stays when they are happy.
+People are generally happy when they are growing towards their goal and are recognized.
+Its important to ask questions others organizations are incapable of asking for a developer contracter is capable of moving its resources so that the resources can grow and have opportunities for recognition.

+There needs to be a bi-annual statement that is a statement FROM the developer.
+The first open question is "What is your purpose here?".
+Its a statement to get the expectation the developer has of oneself and career during their tenure at the organization.
+The second question is "What is stopping you from your purpose here?".
+This is to determine what the organization can feasibly do for the developer for retentention purposes.
+There is potential to ask yes/no questions following these statements, "Do you have what you need to meet your purpose?", "Are you on the right track for your purpose?", and "Are you being recognized for your work?".
+The questions should make the developer feel comfortable that the organization is intent on knowing what drives the developer and if there's anything the organization can do to make the develoepr content.
+The yes/no questions should exact the feeling at the moment after asking the question whether the organization should take immediate action.